Learn how to identify symptoms of vestibular dysfunction, when the vestibular sense is primarily affected in a child with sensory processing disorder.

-Vestibular stimulation comes from tiny hair cells in the inner ear registering every change in head position as related to balance and movement.
-You may find that some children with this type of dysfunction either passionately love or hate amusement park rides.
-The symptoms may seem similar to signs-symptoms of autism because it can often cause a delay in toddler speech development.
+Auditory dysfunction often occurs as well, due to both being perceived within the system of the ear.
+You may find that some children with this either passionately love or hate amusement park rides.
+The symptoms related to the vestibular sense may seem similar to signs-symptoms of autism because it can often cause a delay in toddler speech development.

-The nervous system depends on a properly working vestibular system to process sensory input from all of our senses.
+It’s amazing that something so small can detect even the slightest bit of movement we make.
+In fact, all sensations are interpreted with reference to the vestibular system.
+The nervous system depends on this working properly in order to process sensory input from all of our senses.
 If there is vestibular dysfunction, then all other aspects of the nervous system will fail to function accurately as well.

 • Dysfunction causes resistance to moving playground equipment, such as swings, slides or merry-go-rounds